openwebdocs/project/impact-report-2021/README.md

 By Florian Scholz, Will Bamberg, Jean-Yves Perrier, Estelle Weyl, Jory Burson

-October 2021
+October 2021, updated January 2022

 ## Executive Summary

-After 12 months of existence, Open Web Docs is a collective of 9 organizations and employs 4 full-time Senior Technical Writers who have extensive experience with Web standards documentation and MDN Web Docs.
+At the end of 2021, Open Web Docs is a collective of 9 organizations and employs 4 full-time Senior Technical Writers who have extensive experience with Web standards documentation and MDN Web Docs.